Home > Become a Notary > How to Become a Hawaii Notary

 Is notary training or an exam required to become a notary or to renew a notary commission in Hawaii?

-Only new applicants for a Hawaii notary public commission must take and pass an examination as prescribed by the attorney general (HAR §5-11-32).
+Only new notary applicants in Hawaii must take and pass an exam as prescribed by the attorney general (HAR §5-11-32).
 Renewing notary applicants are exempt.
+To prepare for the exam, review the following: Notary Public Manual, HAR Sec.
+5-11: Notaries Public and HRS 456 Hawaii Revised Statutes.

-After your notary public application is approved by the attorney general, you must log in to your notary account to schedule an exam with the notary exam scheduler.
-An exam notification letter will be emailed to you.
-This letter will contain your examination date, time, and location.
-The written, closed-book examination will cover the statutory laws and administrative rules that apply to notaries public, practical aspects of a notary’s practice, and a notary’s duties and responsibilities.
-The minimum passing score is 80 percent.
-You will be notified of the examination results within thirty days.
-The examination fee is $10, but there is a range of fees and penalties for those applicants who do not take the examination as scheduled.
+After your notary public application is approved by the attorney general, log in to your notary account to schedule an exam using the notary exam scheduler.
+An exam notification letter will be emailed to you containing your exam date, time, and location.
+To pass the exam you must score an 80% or higher.
+You will be notified of the exam results within thirty days.
+The exam fee is $10, but there is a range of fees and penalties for those applicants who do not take the examination as scheduled.

 If you fail to attain a passing score, you may re-take the exam without submitting a new application, provided that you request re-examination, pay the examination fee, and reschedule a re-examination within fourteen calendar days from the date of the notification of your failure to attain a passing score on the first examination.
 If you fail to request, pay for, and reschedule a re-examination within fourteen calendar days, you must submit a new application and pay the applicable application and examination fees.
 If you fail the examination twice, you must wait ninety days from the last examination date to reapply for a notary public commission.